Confidentiality and Data Integrity Tools

 PGP and Gnu Privacy Guard

-First, realize that PGP and Gnu Privacy Guard provide the illusion of security.
+First, realize that PGP and Gnu Privacy Guard provide the illusion of security, but its early-to-mid-1990s cryptography with a horrible user interface and many further flaws.
 Cryptography Matthew Green has explained the problems in 2014, and then the EFail vulnerability in 2018 made things worse for encrypted email.
+The Latacora blog similarly explained how horrible PGP is in 2019 with The PGP Problem.

 See my "Just Enough Cryptography" page for an overview of the concepts of encryption (for confidentiality) and digital certificates (for integrity of the message and authentication of the sender).